Liaquat Ali Khan: Cold War

-Struggle for control
+The Commonwealth

+Khan was initially apathetic about Pakistan's membership in the British Commonwealth of Nations due to the attitude of other Commonwealth leaders to the Partition of India.
+However, he was hopeful that Pakistan's membership would produce benefits, particularly regarding a resolution to the Kashmir dispute with India.
+For this reason, Khan refused to attend the 1951 Commonwealth Prime Ministers' Conference in London unless the conference would discuss Kashmir.

+Muslim world

+Khan was a major supporter of unity within the Islamic world, advocating for the independence of Muslim nations from European colonialism.
+He provided diplomatic support to Indonesia during the Indonesian National Revolution, declaring a public holiday in Pakistan on the occasion of Indonesia's independence.
+Furthermore, he visited several countries such as Egypt, Syria, Iraq, and Iran, alongside inviting Mohammad Reza Pahlavi to Pakistan in 1950 on an extensive state visit.

+During Khan's premiership, Pakistan's relationship with neighbouring Afghanistan was tense due to the latter's opposition to Pakistan's entry into the United Nations.
+Afghanistan also supported the Faqir of Ipi, a Pashtun tribal leader who revolted in Waziristan, with the goal of seizing Pashtunistan from Pakistan.
+In 1951, Khan was assassinated by Sayyid Akbar Babrak, an Afghan national.

+Domestic struggles

-Ali Khan's ability to run the country was put in doubt and great questions were raised by the communists and socialists active in the country.
+Khan's ability to run the country was put in doubt and great questions were raised by the communists and socialists active in the country.
 In 1947–48 period, Ali Khan-Jinnah relations was contentious, and the senior military leadership and Jinnah himself became critical of Khan's government.
 In his last months, Jinnah came to believe that his Prime Minister Khan was a weak prime minister—highly ambitious—and not loyal to Jinnah and his vision in his dying days.

 The death of Jinnah was announced in 1948, as a new cabinet was also re-established.
 Ali Khan faced the problem of religious minorities during late 1949 and early 1950, and observers feared that India and Pakistan were about to fight their second war in the first three years of their independence.
 At this time, Ali Khan met Indian Prime Minister Jawaharlal Nehru to sign the Liaquat-Nehru Pact in 1950.
 The pact was an effort to improve relations and reduce tension between India and Pakistan, and to protect the religious minorities on both sides of the border.

-Prime Minister Liaquat Ali Khan did not take over the office of Governor-General, instead appointing Khawaja Nazimuddin, a Bengali statesman from East-Pakistan.
+Khan did not take over the office of Governor-General, instead appointing Khawaja Nazimuddin, a Bengali statesman from East-Pakistan.
 When Jinnah died, he had held three major positions: Governor-General; President of Muslim League; and the Constituent Assembly of which he served both its president and legal adviser.
 Although Ali Khan was a legislator and lawyer, he lacked Jinnah's political stature.